purijatin/njexl_wiki/07-Utility-Functions.md

     > “XML combines the efficiency of text files with the readability of binary files” – unknown

 But thanks to many *big* enterprise companies - it became a norm to be abused human intellect - the last are obviously Java EE usage in Hibernate, Springs and Struts.
 Notwithstanding the complexity and loss of precise network bandwidth - it is a very popular format.
-Thus - against my better judgment I could not avoid Xml.
+Thus - against my better judgment I could not avoid XML.
-And yes, it is hidden.

 First let me show the xml :